 (Above: Ruth Dugdall, author of Humber Boy B, visits to talk about her new book and life as a professional writer)

 Examples of member’s publications and other successes since joining the group:-

 - Lesley won two hundred euros and had her travel piece published in The Telegraph. http://www.telegraph.co.uk/travel/travel-writing-competition/

 - Adam and Kelly wrote ‘Highly Commended’ pieces of Flash Fiction for the weekly Microbookends Competition.

-- Thursday’s Damselfly group launched a hugely successful reading blog The Book Eaters.
+- Gem and Kelly from Thursday’s Damselfly group launched a hugely successful reading blog The Book Eaters.

 - Kelly achieved joint runner up in Felixstowe Short Story Competition.